 Vitamix offers notably generous warranties.
 Depending on the model, you get 5, 7, or 10 years of coverage.
 (And that includes the great deals on reconditioned machines).
 That’s already longer than most of the things we buy, but Vitamix warranty service goes above and beyond.
 If you ever have an issue with your machine, call them up, and you’ll talk to someone at their headquarters in Ohio.
 If they can’t solve your problem over the phone, they cover shipping both ways for repair or replacement.

-They also often make a first-time courtesy replacement for items damaged by user error/negligence.
+They also sometimes make a first-time courtesy replacement for items damaged by user error/negligence.
 I’ve heard from people who broke something (melted container on stove, blended lid plug or tamper, etc.) and knew it was their fault, who had the part replaced for free.
-Note that this is a courtesy service and you can’t assume Vitamix will offer it, but Vitamix wants you to be happy.
+Note that this is a courtesy service and you can’t assume Vitamix will offer it.

 Here’s the official version of the warranty.

 This perk is also beyond what most companies offer.
 The warranty lasts the full 5–10 years, regardless of change of ownership.
 Vitamix can look up a machine by serial number and tell you how long is left on the warranty.

 Your warranty is automatically registered if you buy from Vitamix.com.
 If you purchase elsewhere, you can register online.
 Being registered streamlines service requests, although it is not required for warranty service.

 What is not covered?